muhammad-mohsin-92/Coffee-Shop-Sales-Analysis/README.md

-# Coffee Shop Sales Data Analysis and Visualization
+# Coffee Shop Sales Data Analysis and Visualization (Microsoft Excel)

 This project involves the analysis and visualization of a coffee shop's sales data using Excel and Power Query.
 The goal is to explore sales patterns and trends, providing actionable insights through data transformation and visualizations.